-4.1 The Council has responsibility for conducting, at least annually, a review of the effectiveness of its governance framework including the system of internal control.
+- 4.1 The Council has responsibility for conducting, at least annually, a review of the effectiveness of its governance framework including the system of internal control.
 The review of effectiveness is led by the Head of Governance & Corporate Services who has responsibility for the development and maintenance of the Code of Governance.
 The review is informed by the work of Members, the senior officers within the Council and also by comments made by the External Auditors and other review agencies and inspectorates.

-The process that has been applied in maintaining and reviewing the effectiveness of the governance framework is set out below.

-- 4.2 The Authority the Head of Governance and the Monitoring Officer, on behalf of the Council, undertakes reviews of the Council's governance arrangements on an ongoing basis.
+The process that has been applied in maintaining and reviewing the effectiveness of the governance framework is set out below. - 4.2 The Authority the Head of Governance and the Monitoring Officer, on behalf of the Council, undertakes reviews of the Council's governance arrangements on an ongoing basis.
 Work to support this includes a self-assessment review against the Code of Governance, reviews of the Constitution, Financial Regulations, the Scheme of Delegation and policies, processes and practices throughout the year.
-No new issues have been identified in 2018-19 but there are still 2 issues outstanding from the previous review: - The need to review the Code of Conduct for Employees; and - Development of the Information Governance framework. - 4.3 The Executive the Cabinet monitors the effectiveness of the governance framework through the consideration of regular performance and financial management reports.
+No new issues have been identified in 2019-20. - 4.3 The Executive the Cabinet monitors the effectiveness of the governance framework through the consideration of regular performance and financial management reports.
 Individual Cabinet members receive regular feedback from senior officers on the delivery of services and the achievement of objectives and targets.
 Issues of strategic and corporate importance are referred to the Cabinet.
 There is a formal Shadow Cabinet in place, which receives equal information to the Cabinet and provides an opportunity to challenge decisions and how they are made. - 4.4 Overview and Scrutiny committees the Council has 4 Scrutiny Committees, which are aligned to the Council's priorities.
 The Scrutiny Committees review decisions made by Cabinet and areas of concern.
 They can "call-in" a decision that has been made by the Cabinet when they consider the decision is not in accordance with the Council's Constitution.
-The Scrutiny Committees: - determine their own work programme at the beginning of each year and this includes the provision of updates, briefings and reviews of services/activities; and - (ii) consider regular performance management information from senior management. - 4.5 The Audit & Governance Committee - is responsible for overseeing the Council's governance arrangements.
+The Scrutiny Committees: - (i) determine their own work programme at the beginning of each year and this includes the provision of updates, briefings and reviews of services/activities; and - (ii) consider regular performance management information from senior management. - 4.5 The Audit & Governance Committee - is responsible for overseeing the Council's governance arrangements.
 The Committee monitors the effectiveness of risk management, reviews corporate governance issues, the work of Internal Audit and the anti fraud & corruption arrangements throughout the year.

 The Audit & Governance Committee receives quarterly reports on: